northwestopendata/lgtc_refdata/CoHouseLite/README.md

 The UK Government produces Company data available from the [Companies House website](http://download.companieshouse.gov.uk/en_output.html).
 The full file with 55 columns of data is currently over 380MB in zipped format.
-The date provided here is a subset of the CH dataset.
+The data provided here is a subset of the CH dataset.

 This is a subset of the Companies House dataset, the full set is available from http://download.companieshouse.gov.uk/en_output.html.
 Downloaded July 2020.